 Who were the fullers?
 Most of the work was done by the poor (in municipal works) or slaves (in private rural estates).
 So far, the remains of such places have been found, including in Ostia, Pompeii, Florence or Delos.

 As it turns out, the work of fullers was very important from the point of view of the Roman state.
-The fullers were responsible for the clothes that had been washed.
-Failure to return the goods or damage to the colour/material was punishable by Even a law was adopted that regulated what “measures” can be used in manufactures to remove dirt so as not to damage the material.
-Interestingly, there was a belief that the clothes that passed through the fulling factory lost their value.
-Despite this opinion, many Romans used their services due to the fact that bright clothes that were easily soiled were widely used.
+Foluszniks were responsible for the clothes that were washed.
+In the event of failure to return the goods or damage to the colour/material, they were subject to penalty.
+A law has even been passed regulating what “means” can be used in manufactories to remove dirt so as not to damage the material.
+Interestingly, there was a belief that the clothes that had passed through the fulling factory were losing their value.
+Despite such an opinion, many Romans used their services, due to the fact that bright clothes that got dirty easily were in common use.

-The fullones, like many other professions in Rome, were associated in the collegium, which represented their interests and supported the professional group.
+The fullones, like many other professions in Rome, were associated with the collegium, which represented their interests and supported the professional group.

 […] held a piece of money from the first payment to his son’s nose, asking whether its odour was offensive to him.
 When Titus said “No,” he replied, “Yet it comes from urine.”